setms/book/docs/requirements/analysis.md

 A specific grammar governs event storming concepts @@Brandolini2022, in the sense that certain things always come before or after others.
+It's this grammar that allow non-experts to ask intelligent questions, like what emits this event?

-The usual case is that a user of the system issues a command based on some information:
+The main part of the grammar is when a user of the system issues a command based on some information:

 ```dot process
 digraph event_storming {